mrc-ide/odin2/README.md

 ## Roadmap

 The package is currently ready for use for adventurous users.
 It will eventually become [`odin`](https://mrc-ide.github.io/odin) and replace that version on CRAN (i.e., it will simply become version 2.0.0 of `odin`, and `odin2` will cease to be a package name that you will see).
+It also replaces [odin.dust](https://mrc-ide.github.io/odin.dust).
 It exists separately for now to facilitate development and use alongside the original `odin`.

 See [this list](https://mrc-ide.github.io/odin2/articles/migrating.html#missing-features) of missing features from version 1 of odin before using.